oknozor/blog/content/how-to-lapce-plugin.md

 ### Plugin settings

-Plugins maus expose settings through lapce UI.
+Plugins may expose settings through lapce UI.
 These could be specific configurations for the LSP server, path to a custom LSP executable etc.

 For instance the screenshot below illustrate the settings exposed by the Rust plugin.